acedreamer/Ani-player/README.markdown

      ```
    - Replace `C:\\Program Files\\Git\\bin\\bash.exe` with your Git Bash installation path.
    - Replace `/c/Users/Victus/scoop/apps/ani-cli/current/ani-cli` with your `ani-cli` path.
+4. **IMPORTANT**
+   - Replace ani-cli with the patched one(given here above), the program will not work without it

 ## Usage